Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Conclusion

 \section{Conclusion}

-In this paper, we have designed and analyzed symmetric integrators for the nonlinear relativistic Klein--Gordon equation with a dimensionless parameter $0<\varepsilon\ll 1$.
-Using three transformations of the original system, two-scale formulation approach, spectral semi-discretisation and symmetric $s$-stage exponential integrators, a class of large-stepsize highly accurate integrators was formulated as the numerical approximation of \eqref{klein-gordon} with large initial data.
+In this paper, we have designed and analyzed two-scale integrators for the nonlinear Klein--Gordon equation with a dimensionless parameter $0<\varepsilon\ll 1$.
+Using some transformations of the original system, two-scale formulation approach, spectral semi-discretisation and exponential integrators with stiff order and symmetric conditions, a class of large-stepsize highly accurate integrators was formulated as the numerical approximation of \eqref{klein-gordon} with large initial data.
 Stiff order conditions and symmetric property were used in the construction of practical methods.
-The proposed integrators were shown to have not only improved uniform accuracy but also good long-term energy conservation.
+The proposed integrators were shown to have not only high accuracy but also good long-term energy {near conservation}.
 The numerical results of a numerical experiment supported the properties of the obtained integrators.

-{Last but not least, we point out that the main contribution of this paper is that we have established a new framework to design improved uniform higher-order integrators with long time behavior for solving highly oscillatory differential equations with strong nonlinearity.
+{Last but not least, we point out that the main contribution of this paper is that we have established a new framework to design uniform higher-order integrators with long time behavior for solving highly oscillatory differential equations with strong nonlinearity.
 We believe that the methodology presented in this paper can be extended to a range of nonlinear Hamiltonian PDEs such as the Dirac equation and Schr\"{o}dinger equation.
 The rigorous analysis on this topic will be considered in our next work.
 Another issue for future exploration is the study of uniform higher-order integrators with exact structure conservation such as symplecticity and energy. }